MicrosoftDocs/Contribute/Contribute/hacktoberfest.md

 ### Choose an issue

 To find an issue to work on in a participating repository, filter the issues for either the `up-for-grabs` or `help-wanted` GitHub labels.
 While you can address other issues, it's easier to focus on issues that have a well-defined scope and are self-contained.
-In addition to the Docs repos, you can use the following sites for beginners:
+In addition to the Microsoft Learn repos, you can use the following sites for beginners:

 - [Awesome for beginners](https://github.com/mungell/awesome-for-beginners)
 - [Up for grabs](https://up-for-grabs.net)